jrlewis-umbc/MPLNET/README.md

 # MPLNET
 This repository contains materials to read, plot, and map Micro Pulse Lidar Network (MPLNET) data using Python code.
 These examples are for demonstration purposes only.
-It is the user's responsibility to ensure the code are correct for their use.
+It is the user's responsibility to ensure the codes are correct for their use.
 Please contact Jasper Lewis (jrlewis@umbc.edu or jasper.r.lewis@nasa.gov) if you have questions or problems running any of the examples.

 | Topic | Interactive Link |
 |:------:|:----------------:|